it985/my-stars/README.md

 *   [spotify/annoy](https://github.com/spotify/annoy) - Approximate Nearest Neighbors in C++/Python optimized for memory usage and loading/saving to disk

-*   [cocos2d/cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over the world.
+*   [cocos2d/cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools utilized by millions of developers across the globe.
+Its core has evolved to serve as the foundation for Cocos Creator 1.x & 2.x.

 *   [c-smile/sciter-sdk](https://github.com/c-smile/sciter-sdk) - Sciter is an embeddable HTML/CSS/scripting engine